Green Bean and Tomato Salad

 1. Step 1:

-Prepare the ingredients.
-To prepare a salad with string beans and tomatoes, we will need: frozen or fresh green beans; tomatoes; a small bunch of dill and cilantro; garlic.
-For refueling, we will need: olive oil; white wine vinegar; sugar; ground black pepper and salt.
+Prep the ingredients.
+For this green bean and tomato salad you'll need: frozen or fresh green beans; tomatoes; a small bunch each of dill and cilantro; garlic.
+For the dressing: olive oil; white wine vinegar; sugar; ground black pepper and salt.

 2. Step 2:

-Put the string beans in boiling salted water and boil for 3 minutes.
-If the beans are frozen, pre-defrost.
+Drop the green beans into boiling salted water and cook for 3 minutes.
+If the beans are frozen, thaw them first.

 3. Step 3:

-Then flip the beans into a colander and dry.
+Then drain the beans in a colander and pat them dry.

 4. Step 4:

-Peel and finely chop the garlic.
-Wash the dill and cilantro, dry and finely chop.
+Peel and finely mince the garlic.
+Rinse the dill and cilantro, pat dry, and finely chop.

 5. Step 5:

-Wash tomatoes, dry and cut into small cubes.
+Rinse the tomatoes, pat dry, and cut into small cubes.

 6. Step 6: